Experienced Business Analyst Interview Questions and Answers

 Right now, I am working on a maintenance project, and here is how I spend my day.
 On a typical day, I will be working on a change request sent by the customer or following up on other ongoing change requests.
 This involves the following:

-** Follow up with the team for the progress of ongoing changes.
+• Following up with the team to track the progress of ongoing changes.

-** Creating specifications for the requirements will comprise process diagrams, prototypes, and identifying business rules.
+• Creating specifications for requirements including process diagrams, prototypes, and identifying business rules.

 2. Describe how you approach a project